ColtonTrauCC/active-directory/README.md

 <p>
   <ul>
     <li>First, we need to configure the Domain Name System (DNS) server.
-Go to your Domain Controller VM in the Azure Portal and go to <b>Networking</b> then go to the link listed next to <b>Network Interface</b>.
+Go to your Client VM in the Azure Portal and go to <b>Networking</b> then go to the link listed next to <b>Network Interface</b>.
 Head to <b>DNS Servers</b> under <b>settings</b>, and set the DNS Server to <b>Custom</b>.
-Then, enter the domain controller's private IP address and save the changes.
+Then, enter the Domain Controller's private IP address and save the changes.
 Restart the client VM in order to ensure the DNS changes are saved.</li>
     <ul>
 	    <li><img src = "https://github.com/ColtonTrauCC/active-directory/assets/147654000/09ba39f8-0e5c-4d64-b276-ab10af8a0efd" height = 80% width = 80% /></li>
     </ul>